puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/job/pod-failure-policy.md

   condition.
 The Job controller adds this condition after all of the Job's Pods are terminated.

-For comparison, if the Pod failure policy was disabled it would take 6 retries of the Pod, taking at least 2 minutes.
+For comparison, if the Pod failure policy was turned off it would take 6 retries of the Pod, taking at least 2 minutes.

 ### Clean up